ijackson/rfcs/text/0000-command-overhaul.md

     struct CommandErrorImpl { status: ExitStatus, stderr: Vec<u8>, }
     pub struct CommandError(Box<CommandErrorImpl>);
     impl CommandError {
+        /// Returns `Ok<ExitStatus>` if the only reason for the failure was a nonzero exit status.
+Otherwise returns `self`.
+        ////
-        /// For callers who want to tolerate some exit statuses, but still fail if there was stderr output.
-Eg, someone running `diff`. pub fn just_status(self) -> Result<ExitStatus, CommandError> {
+        /// Use this in prefernce to `get_status` if you want to to tolerate some exit statuses, but still fail if there was stderr output.
+        /// Eg, someone running `diff`.
+        pub fn just_status(self) -> Result<ExitStatus, CommandError> {
             if self.stderr_bytes().is_mepty() { Ok(self.status) }
             else { Err(self) }